pyrdm/pyrdm/README.md

 4. Build the package by `cd pyrdm; sudo make install`
 5. Build the documentation by `make docs`.
 This will produce an HTML version of the documentation in the `docs/build` directory.
 Alternatively, you can view the latest version of the documentation [here](http://pyrdm.readthedocs.org).

-The configuration procedure allows PyRDM to access and upload files to your Figshare account.
+The configuration procedure allows PyRDM to access and upload files to your Figshare or Zenodo account.
 Please see the documentation that you have just built for a graphical guide on how to do this.

 Dependencies
 ------------